 We will take action where we find evidence that solicitors have fallen short of the standards the public expects.

 Our investigation covers multiple, multifaceted issues where there may have been potential misconduct.
-New issues and evidence are coming to light on an ongoing basis, particularly from the public inquiry.
-We expect further relevant evidence from the inquiry in the coming months, when it will look at issues such as the conduct of the group litigation and governance.
+New issues and evidence have been coming to light on an ongoing basis, particularly from the inquiry.